 THE KARNAK TEMPLE COMPLEX

-It's made of four parts: the Precinct of Amun-Ra, the Precinct of Mut, the Precinct of Montu and the Temple of Amenhotep IV.
+the precinct of Amun-Ra, the precinct of Mut, the precinct of Montu, and the temple